 During the potty training phase of development children really start to become curious about their own bodies.
 And remember, they are always trying to get a rise out of you.
 By shying away from uncomfortable subjects like pooping and farting, you’re teaching your child that these subjects make you feel uncomfortable – and they will use that against you every chance they get.

 Instead, try normalizing bodily functions.
 Teach your children where gas comes from and why we poop.
 By satisfying their curiosity you will take the “shock” factor out of bodily functions and the poop jokes will diminish.

-Patience is a virtue when it comes to potty humour.
+Patience is a virtue when it comes to potty humor.
 Your child will go through this phase and they will grow out of it too.
-Try to remember the reasons behind the jokes and try to keep a good sense of humour about it.
-Remember – humour can help to relieve your anxiety too!
+Try to remember the reasons behind the jokes and try to keep a good sense of humor about it.
+Remember – humor can help to relieve your anxiety too!

 Looking for a way to teach your children about their body?
 Try the Speech Blubs app!
 Speech Blubs is a great way to teach your child language, and there are a few great jokes and fun facts in there too!